Findings

 Your findings decide how your jewelry hangs, feels, and handles regular use.
 These guides suggest options for matching flat post pads to the width of your stud toppers, sizing jump ring gauges so they clear your drilled holes, and selecting hooks that stay balanced.
 Always test your findings fit on a cooled scrap piece first.

-Weekly notes
+Studio notes

-Get weekly polymer clay finding notes
+Get polymer clay finding notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.